kubakubakuba/led-strip-server/README.md

 # How to controll?
 Open serial monitor on correct COM port, while connected to ESP32.
 Have the correct baudrate of 9600.

-ESP shoul write out its ip adress.
+ESP should write out its ip adress.

 Then simply enter the IP in your browser.

 All parameters need to be written as 3-character numbers (5 needs to be written as 005).

 Mode is just one number(0-9)

 # Controlling alternatives